 What is cutaneous squamous cell carcinoma?

-Cutaneous SCCs are invasive into the dermis and may rarely metastasise (spread to other parts of the body).
-More superficial forms of cutaneous SCC confined within the epidermis are known as intraepidermal SCC or SCC in situ.
+Cutaneous SCC is invasive into the dermis and may rarely metastasise (spread to other parts of the body).
+The more superficial forms of cutaneous SCC confined within the epidermis are known as intraepidermal SCC or SCC in situ.

 What is skin of colour?

-‘Skin of colour’ is a subjective term referring to a natural skin that is ‘darker’ than white (ie, brown or black skin).
+‘Skin of colour’ is a subjective term referring to a natural skin that is ‘darker’ than white (ie, yellow, brown, or black skin).
 When compared against a graded assessment of skin colour types, such as the Fitzpatrick phototypes, skin of colour may refer to skin classified as type IV or higher .
 In some contexts, skin of colour is also used to describe the skin type of different non-white ethnic groups, including those of African, Asian, South American, Pacific Island, Maori, Middle Eastern, and Hispanic descent .
+[See Ethnic dermatology]

 Who gets cutaneous squamous cell carcinoma?